 The Windy City becomes a more and more popular tourist destination every year.
-Everyone knows about Chicago landmarks like Willis Tower and Millennium Park, but there are a surprising number of kid-friendly activities throughout the city as well.
+Everyone knows about Chicago landmarks like Willis Tower and Millennium Park, but there are a surprising number of family-friendly activities throughout the city as well.
 Read on to find out more about what the city has to offer for families and kids of all ages.

-No vacation in the city is complete without a visit to this Chicago institution.
+No vacation in the city is complete without a family-friendly visit to this Chicago institution.
 Navy Pier offers a huge variety of activities for people of all ages, but kids and teenagers will be especially excited to go for a ride on the Centennial Wheel.
 Standing at nearly 200 feet tall, this massive Ferris wheel is a Chicago icon, offering unparalleled views of the city and of Lake Michigan.
 Even in winter, thanks to the enclosed gondolas that transport riders high up into the sky, taking a ride on the wheel is a great choice for the whole family.
 The pier offers a variety of other amusement park rides, like the Pepsi Wave Swinger, a classic swing ride, a VR experience that takes riders on an adventure through the city, and a carousel designed exclusively for the pier to hearken back to its early days in the 1920s.

 But the pier has much more to offer; the Chicago Shakespeare Theater, Chicago Children's Museum, and Polk Bros Park are all located at Navy Pier.
 Each of these sites offers a variety of fun activities for kids of all ages, no matter their tastes.
 Twice a week in summer, a free fireworks show takes place at the pier; in winter, visitors can explore the holiday offerings of the Winter Wonder Market.

 Navy Pier is open 7 days a week.
 Entrance to the pier itself is free; rides and attractions are of varying prices.